ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/nginx.md

 And if you're sure you've exactly followed the guide so far and your app is still down, please [let me know](/contact)---I've done my best to battle-test this guide and triple-check everything works, but there could still be mistakes or unexpected failure modes, which I would want to address.
 {{< /details >}}

+**Next:** The next article covers automated redeployment of your Laravel app.

 {{< deploy-laravel/navbar >}}